cs-ed/edtech-plan-LNguyen64/README.md

 **Daily Quiz (Google Form)**
 * Have students answer one question pertains to previous covered topics at the end of period about 5 - 7 minutes before the bell.
-* Next day go over any common misconceptions.
+* Next day go over any misconceptions.

 ### Impacts
 Nowadays, the technology and human life cannot be separated.
 We rely so much on technology that it becomes an integral part of our lives.
 Computer science (CS) is an important element in strengthening existing education models and preparing students for the future.
 However, there is a lack of interest in CS education.
 One reason may be that learning CS comes with a fair amount of social stigma for students.
 This stigma could be attributed to the commonly held belief that CS is a male-oriented field that involves social isolation and a focus on machinery rather than people (Cheryan et al. 2015).